Flouse/ckb-academy/README.md

 - [ ] Provide examples of successful projects and applications built on the CKB, such as the layer-2 sulutions ([Godwoken](https://github.com/godwokenrises/godwoken) and [Axon](https://github.com/axonweb3/axon)), [.bit](https://www.dotbit.org/)
 - [ ] [SEO-friendly Design](https://github.com/Flouse/ckb-academy/issues/6)

+## Monorepo
+This project uses [Turborepo](https://turbo.build/repo/docs) as the `Monorepo` solution, with the [site](./site) directory serving as the primary workspace of the entire project and the [packages](./packages) directory serving as the storage location for all internal packages included in this project.

 ## Developing

 The front-end of this project is powered by [SolidStart](https://start.solidjs.com).